gronnbeck/java-cluster-api/readme.md

 ### Speedups
 * Implementation of work stealing (Incl. high-low water marks), among computers proxies on the same space.
 Will start work stealing after initial prefetching phase.
 Uses Exponential backoff if a steal fails.
 * Design and implementation of a space network.
-* Prefetching of tasks, only used in the initial phase.

 ### Support functionality
 * Accommodate concurrent jobs.